Maths GPU clusters and servers

 - which shows both GPUs in nvidia2 fully loaded although only using about 20% of the total available memory; the PIDs and names of the processes running on the host server are also listed and normal Linux utilities such as 'ps ax' can be used to find further information on these.

-- Typing 'nvidia-smi -q' produces a very detailed status report for all GPUs in the system but this can be limited to a given GPU of interest with the -i N option, where N is the GPU identifier (0,1 or 2 for nvidia1 and 0 or 1 for nvidia2).
+- Typing 'nvidia-smi -q' produces a very detailed status report for all GPUs in the system but this can be limited to a given GPU of interest with the -i N option, where N is the GPU identifier (0,1 or 2 for nvidia1 and 0 or 1 for nvidia2 and so on).
 For example, the command

 nvidia-smi -q -i 1